 CPMP and its member PPE products were presented in the recent 14 August press conference of Malacañang Spokesperson Secretary Roque which was also featured in several articles such as this one from Philstar Online

-Our advocacy as a Confederation is to establish and strengthen the local production of medical grade PPE in the country, providing a sustainable local supply chain, and equally important, to launch a national stockpiling program – collectively assuring the Philippines and its respective hospitals and healthcare providers nationwide guaranteed/insured supply of PPE at any given time, most specially in any health crisis, local or global.
+Our advocacy as a Coalition is to establish and strengthen the local production of medical grade PPE in the country, providing a sustainable local supply chain, and equally important, to launch a national stockpiling program – collectively assuring the Philippines and its respective hospitals and healthcare providers nationwide guaranteed/insured supply of PPE at any given time, most specially in any health crisis, local or global.

 The advocacy of CPMP is a call not on procurement concerns of health institutions, but a national health security concern in which CPMP in its efforts to support and retain employment of 7,450 skilled Filipino workers, is committed to locally produce medical grade PPE which have been tested and passed the international testing standards for PPE, and at this point – would need your support to keep every Filipino health care provider safe.